 Biography and Teaching Philosophy

-Prior to starting at Tennessee Tech, for twelve years Dr. Adduci was a lecturer at San José State University in San José, California.
-He taught oboe and a wide range of courses at SJSU, primarily in music theory and ear training, as well as music history and music technology.
+Prior to starting at Tennessee Tech, for twelve years Dr. Adduci was a lecturer at San José State University in San Jose, California.
 He has also taught at Santa Clara University, Chabot College, and Southeastern Oklahoma State University.

 Michael holds Bachelor’s degrees in biology and music from the University of Idaho as a student of Dr. Carol Padgham Albrecht, and Master’s and DMA degrees in oboe performance from the University of North Texas, where he studied with Dr. Charles Veazey.
 His doctoral research focused on characterizing the relationship between air pressure and loudness during oboe performance.
 He continues that research today, working to involve undergraduate music students in the processes of experimental design, quantitative data collection, and analysis.